Search RFC: |

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-This Electronics Metals Quiz appeared in the October 1964 edition of Popular Electronics.
+This Electronics Metals Quiz appeared in the October 1964 edition of Popular Electronics magazine.
 Given the era and obsolescence of some technologies, a couple of the drawings might not be recognizable to you.
 Accordingly, I feel obligated to clue you in on those.
 "B" is a television iconoscope, which was used in early TV video cameras.
 "D" is a phonograph stylus.
 For "F," keep in mind the prevailing semiconductor material at the time.
 "I" is a type of heater element that could be screwed into a light bulb socket (I used to have a couple).
 "J" is supposed to be a needle for a meter movement.
 Now that you know, have at it.
 The process of elimination should result in a good score.
 I got 10:10, but then I'm older than the quiz ;-)

 Electronics Metals Quiz